Mobile is not the future. Mobile is now. Accounting for over $1.36 trillion of digital sales last year, mobile e-commerce is too big to ignore.

 It acts both as a gentle cross-selling tool and a personalized style guide that improves the visitors’ shopping experience.

-4. Guide Your Visitors on Mobile
+4. Create a UX that Guides Your Visitors on Mobile

 It’s easy to assume online stores are less personal than brick-and-mortar shops because it’s impossible to follow your visitors around online and help them find what they’re looking for.